 The Reel Girls Film Festival is the first-ever all-girls international student film festival.
 It is devoted entirely to encouraging and supporting young female filmmakers.
+The 2020 Reel Girls Film Festival received submissions from over 400 young women in 40 different countries.
+The panel of all-female judges included positive female role models from within the industry, that each took time to speak and encourage the Reel Girls Filmmakers.

-The Reel Girls Film Festival honors the passion and creativity of high school-aged girls and younger.
+RGFF honors the passion and creativity of high school-aged girls and younger.
 Reel Girls believes that a community devoted to young female filmmakers allows them to thrive and develop their unique voices and visions, these are the roots for establishing gender equality in the film industry.
 It's also a great way to make friends and find role models.

 Best Narrative Short

 Best Documentary Short

 Additionally, RGFF often gives awards for Rising Star, Spirit, and Maple Leaf (Best Canadian) awards

 1) Only submissions created by CURRENT HIGH SCHOOL AND MIDDLE SCHOOL STUDENTS will be accepted (18 years of age or younger).
 Please fill out the FilmFreeway custom form during entry citing your school, gender, and age.
 All films must have been produced and completed in the 12 months prior to the film festival, while the director was enrolled in a secondary or middle school.
 UNIVERSITY STUDENTS CAN NOT COMPETE.
 Sorry!

 2) Please include a short bio in your FilmFreeway cover letter that includes your school, age, and something about yourself.

 3) Films must be submitted in the English language.
 However, foreign-language films with English subtitles will be accepted.